nipun3485/daily-user-log-archiver/README.md

 This backup file is stored inside the archive directory.

 ## Screenshots
-Please include the following screenshots inside the `screenshots/` folder:
+Screenshots of the outputs are includedin the `screenshots/` folder:
 - Running the script
 - Listing `~/dailyLogs/`
 - Listing `~/dailyLogs/archive/`